LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ### Protocol implementation

-SmartDevicelink Protocol can be implemented with [Kaitai Struct](https://kaitai.io/) technology.
+SmartDeviceLink Protocol can be implemented with [Kaitai Struct](https://kaitai.io/) technology.
 It will provide ability for app developers to work with SDLP using any programming language.

-[Kaitai Struct] will generate code for constructing and parsing SDL packets for :
+[Kaitai Struct] will generate code for constructing and parsing SDL packets for:
  - smartDeviceLinkCore
  - AndroidProxy
  - IOs proxy